Cancer and Your Finances

 - Bereavement Payment.

-Centrelink benefits may be income and asset tested or have other eligibility requirements.
-To check eligibility requirements and for information about how to apply, visit Services Australia or ask your social worker.
+Centrelink benefits may depend on your income and assets or have other eligibility requirements.
+To check if you are eligible, and for information about how to apply, visit Services Australia or ask your social worker.

 You can claim payments online through myGov.

-Visit Centrelink’s Payment and Service Finder to find out what payments you may be able to get.
+Visit Centrelink’s Payment and Service Finder to see what payments you may be able to get.

 Insurance claims

 Review all your insurance policies to see if they cover your situation.
 This may include income protection, private health, travel, trauma, consumer credit, total and permanent disability (TPD), mortgage and life insurance.

-It’s important to make insurance claims as soon as possible because time limits may apply.
+It is important to make insurance claims as soon as possible because time limits may apply.

 Check whether you have any insurance attached to your superannuation or provided by your employer.
 If you are thinking of resigning from your job, check your insurance coverage first, because leaving work may affect your entitlements.

-If you think you should be covered but your claim is denied, get in touch with the Australian Financial Complaints Authority.
-You can also call Cancer Council 13 11 20 to see whether we can connect you with a lawyer for assistance.
+If you are not sure whether you are covered, contact the insurer. if you think you should be covered but your claim is denied, contact the Australian Financial Complaints Authority.
+Cancer Council may be able to connect you with a lawyer for assistance.
+Call 13 11 20.

 No interest loans